"Baku intends to allow only the exit of people from Nagorno-Karabakh" - Pashinyan

 The Armenian government has sent trucks with humanitarian aid.
 They have been waiting for almost a month for permission to pass into the territory of unrecognized NKR near the Armenian village of Kornidzor.
 France has also joined this initiative.
 However, Baku does not allow the aid to be delivered and says it is ready to ensure deliveries through its territory via Aghdam.

 NK Armenians categorically rejected this possibility as soon as this proposal was made.
-On the eve, the Armenian media reported that the president of the unrecognized republic discussed the issue with parliamentary forces and spoke about the pressure exerted on the local authorities on this issue.
-What decision was made is not reported.
+Earlier, the Armenian media reported that the president of the unrecognized republic had discussed the issue with the parliament and talked about “pressure being put on the local authorities” regarding this issue.
+What decision was eventually made has not been revealed.

 “A lot of NK residents can’t go home.”

 Pashinyan emphasized that many residents of Nagorno-Karabakh, who found themselves in Armenia as a result of the blockade, as well as those who “became refugees as a result of the second Karabakh war in 2020,” cannot return to their homeland.
-According to official information, there are about 30 thousand IDPs.
+According to official information, there are about 30,000 such people.

 He raised the issue of implementation of the 7th point of the trilateral statement signed by the leaders of Armenia, Azerbaijan and Russia.
 It provides for the return of “displaced persons and refugees to the territory of Nagorno-Karabakh and adjacent areas under the control of the Office of the UN High Commissioner for Refugees.”